nixworks/public/news/2004/11/28/index.md

 ##### Conflict in Iraq
 ### [ Conflict in Iraq: 42 primarily Shi'a parties release a statement saying a postponement of elections would be illegal.
 The U.S. military reports a U.S. soldier is killed by a roadside bomb in Duluiya north of Baghdad and that troops discover 17 more corpses in Mosul, raising the number found to at least 50 in two weeks.
 Hospital officials in Ramadi say two people are killed and three wounded when U.S. troops fire on suspected insurgents. ](/news/2004/11/28/conflict-in-iraq-42-primarily-shi-a-parties-release-a-statement-saying-a-postponement-of-elections-would-be-illegal-the-u-s-military-rep.md)
-_Context: Iraqi insurgency, Baghdad, Ramadi, Duluiya, Conflict in Iraq, Mosul, United States military, Shi'a_
+_Context: Shi'a, Mosul, Conflict in Iraq, Iraqi insurgency, Ramadi, Baghdad, United States military, Duluiya_

 #####
 ### [ Russia intimates that its opposition to fresh elections might not be unshakable. ](/news/2004/11/28/russia-intimates-that-its-opposition-to-fresh-elections-might-not-be-unshakable.md)
 ##### Oil tanker
 ### [ An oil tanker, the "Athos 1", leaks approximately 30,000 US gallons (100 m 3 ) of crude oil into the Delaware River in the eastern United States while pulling into a Citgo oil refinery.
 The Coast Guard closes part of the river to commercial traffic while cleanup begins. ](/news/2004/11/28/an-oil-tanker-the-athos-1-leaks-approximately-30-000-us-gallons-100-m-3-of-crude-oil-into-the-delaware-river-in-the-eastern-united-s.md)
-_Context: United States Coast Guard, oil refinery, Citgo, crude oil, Delaware River, oil tanker_
+_Context: United States Coast Guard, Delaware River, crude oil, oil tanker, Citgo, oil refinery_

 ## [Previous Day...](/news/2004/11/27/index.md)